wp-plugins/photospace/readme.txt

 Tested up to: 3.3.4
 Stable tag: 2.3.0

-The Photospace plugin takes advantage of the built in features of WP by automatically adding any images attached to the post or page into the gallery.
+The Photospace plugin takes advantage of the built in features of WP by automatically appying the plugin to the default gallery short code.

 == Description ==

-Photospace takes advantage of the built in gallery features of WordPress, the plugin automatically adds any images attached to the post or page into the gallery.
+The Photospace plugin takes advantage of the built in features of WP by automatically appying the plugin to the default gallery short code.
-Then simply use the shortcode [photospace] in the post or page content and your done.

 The Photospace gallery plugin allows you to: